jackrobertscott/icetea/packages/lumbridge-persistor/README.md

 const componentWillUnmount = () => unwatch();
 ```

-**Note:** the `watch` function will listen to any updates.
-However, to make sure that you don't have a memory leak, it's important to run the `unwatch` function when the listeners are no longer needed.
+**Note:** when you start watching a persistor action, don't forget to call the `unwatch` function when the component unmounts and you stop listening for changes (see above code).
+If you don't unwatch, then you might cause a memory leak.

 ## Packages